 Connor is a Senior Data Scientist at Wells Fargo and led AI projects around credit card collections and fraud detection.
 Before Wells Fargo, he was a researcher at the National Science Foundation: Center for e-Design and worked on industrial/ manufacturing focused machine learning research projects with Boeing, John Deere, GE, and other companies.
 Connor holds a Ph.D. in Industrial Engineering from Pennsylvania State University.
 He also holds B.S. degrees in Industrial and Manufacturing Systems Engineering and Economics and a M.S. degree in Industrial Engineering from Iowa State University.

-Connor Jennings Ph.D. is speaker of the following session:
+Connor Jennings Ph.D. is speaking in the following session:

 Abhishek Joshi ‘AJ’